brunovlucena/bruno-site/README.md

 # 🚀 Bruno Site

-A production-ready, dynamic portfolio system showcasing SRE/DevSecOps and AI Engineering expertise.
+A production-ready, dynamic Bruno site system showcasing SRE/DevSecOps and AI Engineering expertise.
 Built with modern cloud-native technologies and intelligent AI integration.

 ## 📋 Quick Overview

-This portfolio system demonstrates:
+This Bruno site system demonstrates:
 - **Dynamic Content Management** with real-time updates
 - **AI-Powered Chatbot** using Ollama and Gemma3n
 - **Production Infrastructure** with Kubernetes and monitoring